Debit card fees and features

 - Cash back on tap and go purchases

-- Rewards points - usually attached to an existing rewards program, such as Qantas Frequent Flyers.
+- Rewards points, usually attached to an existing rewards program, like Qantas Frequent Flyers.

-Debit cards that offer these kind of bonuses aren’t exactly common, so you’ll have to do some searching if this is what you’re after.
-A good place to start is our debit card comparison table, where we’ve listed all the most important details about each card - including what perks it offers.
+Debit cards offering these kind of bonuses aren’t exactly common, so you’ll have to do some searching if this is what you’re after.
+A good place to start is Mozo's debit card comparison table, where we’ve listed important details about each card.

 Debit card fees

-Now let’s move on to the serious matter of what fees you might be paying when flashing your debit card at the checkout.
+Now let’s move on to the serious matter of fees.
 While having the card itself doesn’t often incur fees, there are other charges associated with the linked account or how you use the card, which you’ll need to be aware of to get the best value out of using a debit card.

-The bane of every plastic-loving shoppers existence, surcharges are an extra fee you’re charged by some businesses when making a purchase on credit or debit card.
-Some businesses were charging huge markups on these fees (airlines, we’re looking at you), but the good news is that new regulations have came into force in 2016 that limit excessive surcharging on credit and debit card transactions.
+This is an extra fee you’re charged by some businesses when making a purchase on credit or debit card.
+Some businesses were charging huge markups on these fees (airlines, we’re looking at you), but the good news is regulations came into force in 2016 limiting excessive surcharging on credit and debit card transactions.

 You might still pay a surcharge for using your debit card, but the recommended amount is around 0.5% on debit cards.

-A debit card doesn’t come with an annual fee, the way a credit card might, but keep in mind that it does need to be linked to a transaction account, which might have a monthly service fee.
-But never fear - there are ways around this.
+A debit card doesn’t come with an annual fee, the way a credit card might.
+But remember, it does need to be linked to a transaction account, which might have a monthly service fee.
+But there are ways around this.
 If your linked bank account charges you a fee, you could:

 - Switch accounts.
 Check out the other bank account options available and switch to a provider who isn’t charging a fee to hold onto your hard earned cash.

 - Check out the conditions.
-Most bank accounts that come with a fee also come with an offer that will help you avoid that fee.
-For example, the monthly service fee might be waived as long as you deposit $2,000 per month into the account - say, your pay cheque.
-If you’re doing that, just don’t forget to then transfer that money into your savings account so you don’t miss out on earning interest.
+Most bank accounts that come with a fee also come with a criteria to help you avoid it.
+For example, the monthly service fee might be waived as long as you deposit $2,000 per month into the account - like your salary.
+Just don’t forget to then transfer a bundle into your savings account so you don’t miss out on earning interest.

-So an overdraft seems like a handy feature right?
+An overdraft seems like a handy feature, right?
 Well, it’s also one you should use with caution, because it usually comes with a whopping fee attached.
 A good way to avoid these fees is to either have a solid budget and make sure you stick to it, or contact your bank and opt out of the overdraft service entirely.